 The lambs get vaccinated with CD/T (Clostridium perfingens with Tetanus toxoid) and BoSe (Selenium mineral because we are in a Selenium deficient area).
 Adults get booster shots of both annually as well.
 We do worm as needed, but not on a schedule, and not the whole flock.
 We allow their natural resistance to be tested so we know who needs to go or stay.
 Culls go to the meat buyers as do the market lambs.
 We do sell breeding stock but only keep 1 ram lamb from each group intact IF he is good enough.
 If not, he goes to market.
 Ewe lambs are a little more forgiving, but plenty of them have also gone to market.

-We wean between 60 and 90 days and the prices are as follows:
+We wean between < 120 days and the prices are as follows:

-Registered Katahdin lambs $300 (Includes paper submission and transfer)
+- Registered Katahdin lambs < 6 months old $300 (Includes paper submission & transfer)

-Registered St Croix lambs $250 (Includes paper submission and transfer)
+- Registered St Croix lambs $250 < 6 months old (Includes paper submission & transfer)

-Commercial Katahdin lambs $250 (Includes paper submission and transfer)
+- Recorded Katahdin lambs $250 < 6 months old (Includes paper submission & transfer)

 Market lambs are weighed and placed into size groups (“*” denotes most common sizes):